OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 This shows an RMSE of about 7.3% and an R-square of about 0.61.
-The problem of this accuracy measure is that with this Random Forest model we ignore spatial clustering of points, hence both the model and the accuracy metric could be over-optimistic [@roberts2017cross].
+The problem of this accuracy measure is that with this Random Forest model we ignore spatial clustering of points, hence both the model and the accuracy metric could be over-optimistic [@roberts2017cross;@meyer2018improving].
-Because we are typically interested in how does the model perform over the WHOLE area of interest, not only in comparison to out-of-bag points, to reduce overfitting or any bias in the BUP we need to apply some adjustments.
+Because we are typically interested in how does the model perform over the WHOLE area of interest, not only in comparison to out-of-bag points, to reduce overfitting or any bias in the BUPS we need to apply some adjustments.

 Strategy #1 for producing more objective estimate of model parameters is to resample sampling points by forcing as much as possible equal sampling intensity